MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 ### Resource handling

-- If the primary site is unreachable, global resources, resources requiring global validation or global Customer Address (CA) allocations can't be updated through secondary site.
+- If the primary site is unreachable, global resources and resources requiring global validation or global Customer Address (CA) allocations can't be updated through secondary site.
 However, other local resources can be updated through secondary site.

     Examples of resources needing global validation include: